darktable-org/dtorg/content/about/faq.md

 ### <a name="faq-windows-issues"></a>Other known Windows issues<a href="#faq-windows-issues" class="anchor" title="Link to this FAQ entry">¶</a>

 * OpenCL will speed up the processing in darktable.
 Sometimes Windows 11 preinstalls an OpenCL Compatibility app and it causes faults in darktable.
-Uninstall the OpenCL Compatibility from Windows or start darktable using `darktable --disable-opencl`.
+Uninstall the OpenCL Compatibility from Windows or start darktable using `darktable --disable-opencl`

 * Windows 11 Pro security blocks installs.
 To resolve, go to Windows Security > App & Browsers Control > Exploit Protection Settings > Force Randomization and Set the Force Randomization for images (Mandatory ASLR) to "Off", and reboot Windows.